Health Studies (Home) BSc (Hons)

 Please visit our course fees page to see fees for overseas students.

-If you haven't already do have a look at this page for a list of reasons that we think mean that if you are interested in this BSc Health Studies (International) degree you should consider studying with us.
+Have a look at this page for reasons you should consider studying with us.

 - Adult Nursing BN (Hons) (3 years)